-The pieces speak to the three Earth Day themes of Plant Trees, End Plastics and Sustainable Fashion, and reflect a range of art forms, including painting, photography, fashion design and poetry.
+The pieces speak to three of this year’s Earth Day themes: Plant Trees, End Plastics and Sustainable Fashion.
+They also reflect a range of art forms, including painting, photography, fashion design and poetry.

-The competition was the first arts collaboration between the University of Westminster and King’s Cross, and the final exhibition consisting of the winning pieces features work in lightboxes along Lower Stable Street at King’s Cross.
+The competition was the first arts collaboration between the University of Westminster and King’s Cross, and the resulting exhibition consisting of the winning pieces features work in lightboxes along Lower Stable Street at King’s Cross.
 A launch was held on 17 April and the pieces will be on display until 15 May 2023.

 The students whose work was chosen to be featured are Nissam Fassi-Fihri with the piece titled Look Up; Charlotte Chin with the piece titled Life Cycle of Trees; Jasmine Etuate with her piece Precipitating England; Cristiano Mantovani with the piece Take Good Care of Me; Marie Baverstock and her piece titled London Plant Trees; Can Erdogdu with the piece titled Plant Your Damn Trees; Emily Duff with her poem titled Clothes Tell a Story; Ollie Astley with the piece Forget Fast Fashion; Iris Savatovsky with the piece Planting for the Planet; and Nicola Jurkiewicz with the piece titled S*ck of It.